Mamluk Sultanate: Military and administrative hierarchy

 Mamluk lancers, early 16th century (etching by Daniel Hopfer).
 British Museum.

 The sultans were products of the military hierarchy, entry into which was essentially restricted to mamluks.
 Awlad al-nas could enter and rise high within the hierarchy, but typically did not enter military service.
 Instead, many entered into mercantile, scholastic or other civilian careers.

-Adult Mamluks were not slaves, but former slaves.
-The Mamluks were sons of kafir (non-Muslim) parents from Dar al-harb (non-Muslim lands); they were bought on the slave market as children, converted to Islam and brought up in military barracks where they were raised to become Muslim soldiers, during which they were raised, as slave children without families, to view the sultan as their father and the other mamluks as their brothers.

-Their education was finished by the kharj ceremony, during which they were manumitted and given a position in either the courtly administration or the army, and free to begin a career as a free ex-slave Mamluk.

-Mamluk slave soldiers were preferred to freeborn soldiers because they were raised to view the army and their sultan-ruler as their family and thus seen as more loyal than a freeborn soldier who would have a biological family to whom thei would have their first loyalty.

 The army Baybars inherited consisted of Kurdish and Turkic tribesmen, refugees from the Ayyubid armies of Syria, and other troops from armies dispersed by the Mongols.
 After the Battle of Ain Jalut, Baybars restructured the army into three components: the Royal Mamluk regiment, the soldiers of the emirs, and the halqa (non-mamluk soldiers).
-The Royal Mamluks, who were under the direct command of the sultan, were the highest-ranking body within the army, entry into which was exclusive.

-The Royal Mamluks were the private corps of the sultan.
-The lower-ranking emirs also had their own corps, akin to private armies, which were also mobilized by the sultan when needed.
+The Royal Mamluks, were under the direct command of the sultan and the highest-ranking body within the army, entry into which was exclusive.
+The lower-ranking emirs had their own corps, akin to private armies, which were also mobilized by the sultan as needed.
 As emirs were promoted, the number of soldiers in their corps increased, and when rival emirs challenged each other's authority, they often utilized their forces, leading to major disruptions of civilian life.
 The halqa had inferior status to the mamluk regiments.
 It had its own administrative structure and was under the direct command of the sultan.
 The halqa regiments declined in the 14th century when professional non-mamluk soldiers generally stopped joining the force.